CONSENSUS AVG

 This analysis contains several sources of uncertainty that should be acknowledged when interpreting the cascade dynamics.

-- We cannot directly observe institutions' internal decision-making processes or whether they were influenced by J.P.
-Morgan's revision
+- We cannot directly observe institutions' internal decision-making processes or whether they influenced each other's revisions

 - Sequential timing could reflect research cycle schedules rather than cascade dynamics